A note on some critical thresholds of Bernoulli percolation: Acknowledgments

 \section{Acknowledgments}

 We thank Russ Lyons for many helpful discussions and support.
 Most of the work was done while the author was a graduate student at Indiana University.
 We also thank Wai-Kit Yeung for discussions and the reference on semi-algebraic functions.
+We are also grateful to the anonymous referee for his/her careful reading and helpful comments which improve the presentation a lot.